-I consider myself a non-technical person when it comes to setting up VoIP equipment that requires more complex manual configuration (e.g. analog telephone adapter also known as ATA).
+I consider myself a non-technical person when it comes to setting up VoIP equipment.
+This requires a more complex manual configuration (e.g. analog telephone adapter also known as ATA).
 That is why I prefer using full-service VoIP providers that offer 24/7 support and pre-configured ATAs for simple plug and play.
-Single box solutions such as Ooma Telo, netTalk DUO and magicJack are also good VoIP alternatives because they are almost as simple to set up and operate.
+Single box solutions such as Ooma Telo, ezLinq, and magicJack are also good VoIP alternatives because they are almost as simple to set up and operate.
 However, I couldn’t help but wonder about the real effort required to configure my own ATA.
 To solve this mystery, I got an OBihai ATA so I could share my setup experience with you (useful tips included).

 The reason for selecting OBi as the ATA brand to test is because a good friend with a telecommunication background told me OBi ATAs are perceived as the “best” in the VoIP world.
 Based on this recommendation, I purchased an OBi110 ATA from Amazon.ca.
 Please note, there are plenty of old references (including OBi110’s packaging and website) of using Google Voice in conjunction with OBi ATAs for making free phone calls.
 Sadly, Google Voice is no longer available.